madank4421/VSDBabySoC/README.md

 # VSDBabySoC

 VSDBabySoC is a compact yet powerful System-on-Chip that integrates a RISC-V CPU (RVMYTH), a PLL, and a DAC into a minimal, fully functional digital SoC architecture.
-This Document contains the entire flow from definition and architecture to post-layout routing.
+This Document contains the entire flow from definition and architecture to post-layout routing of VSDBabySoC.

 # **Table of Contents**